1. How much do you charge for ticket fees?

 Reimbursements are based on distance from the pickup spot at the T to the destination plus the number of passengers, along with a couple of other minor factors.
 Yes, Ridj-it absolutely takes a percent, otherwise there’s no point in giving up our time as professional medieval chamber performers.

-Via a 3rd party, no. We do short, informal background checks by ourselves in addition to making sure profile photos are clear, birthdates legit, and emails/phone numbers work.
+We do short, informal background checks in addition to making sure profile photos are clear, government IDs not expired, birthdates legit, and emails/phone numbers work.
 Adventurers also have to use PayPal which requires identification.

-In most cases Ridj-it will offer you a credit equal to the carpool costs paid if the cancellation occurs more than 24 hours before an adventure starts.
+The cancellation policies may vary based on the adventure, but each event will clearly indicate the rules which can be viewed at checkout when selecting "Click to see cancellation policy."
+The one exception to this is when using the carpool tool where Ridj-it will offer you a credit equal to the carpool costs paid if the cancellation occurs more than 24 hours before an adventure starts.
 For example, if you pay $30 for carpool, we will send you a promo code worth that same amount.
 If an adventure is canceled by an event host or a driver doesn't show up (and if we can't get you to rent a car) we will refund you 100%.
-In most cases though we issue a credit for the same value which allows you to come back and join again.
-We issue no credit or refund for any cancellation less than 24 hours or less in advance.
-Any ticketed items beyond carpool costs are subject to no refunds of any kind depending on the policy of external providers.
 You can check out our Terms & Conditions here for more information.

-9. Can I pass my ride credit to a friend?
+10. Can I pass my credit to a friend?

 An example would be someone showing up without the proper winter clothing for a mountain hike in the Whites during January.
 You are absolutely within your right as a group to collectively deny this person from joining, as their safety is also yours.
 If the gear can be bought on the way to the mountain, then make a quick stop to do so.
 This unprepared person will not be offered any refund.

-14. Can I bring a firearm on a trip?
+13. Can I bring a firearm in carpool?

-16. Can I bring a friend without registering?
+16. Can I bring a friend on an event?

-17. What happens if I do bring my friend without telling you?
+17. What happens if I bring my friend without telling you?

 We'll find out and deactivate your account.